ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-attributes.md

 ## Reference

-Use the following table as a reference for attributes that can be used with information barriers:
+Use the following table as a reference for attributes that can be used with information barriers.
+You can use an Azure Active Directory attribute or an Exchange attribute, provided the attribute is listed below.

 |Azure Active Directory property name (LDAP display name)  |Exchange property name  |Value type  |
 |---------|---------|---------|